Hall effect

 In diagram A, the flat conductor possesses a negative charge on the top (symbolized by the blue color) and a positive charge on the bottom (red color).
 In B and C, the direction of the electrical and the magnetic fields are changed respectively which switches the polarity of the charges around.
 In D, both fields change direction simultaneously which results in the same polarity as in diagram A.

 The Hall effect is the production of a potential difference, across an electrical conductor, that is transverse to an electric current in the conductor and to an applied magnetic field perpendicular to the current.
 Such potential difference is known as the Hall voltage.
-It was discovered by Edwin Hall in 1879.
+It was discovered by Edwin Hall in 1879 through a study of the electromagnetic theory of James Clerk Maxwell, becoming a critical confirmation of that theory.

 The Hall coefficient is defined as the ratio of the induced electric field to the product of the current density and the applied magnetic field.
 It is a characteristic of the material from which the conductor is made, since its value depends on the type, number, and properties of the charge carriers that constitute the current.

 Discovery

 Wires carrying current in a magnetic field experience a mechanical force perpendicular to both the current and magnetic field.

 In the 1820s, André-Marie Ampère observed this underlying mechanism that led to the discovery of the Hall effect.
-However it was not until a solid mathematical basis for electromagnetism was systematized by James Clerk Maxwell's "On Physical Lines of Force" (published in 1861–1862) that details of the interaction between magnets and electric current could be understood.
+However, it was not until a solid mathematical basis for electromagnetism was systematized by James Clerk Maxwell's "On Physical Lines of Force" (published in 1861–1862) that details of the interaction between magnets and electric current could be understood.

-Edwin Hall then explored the question of whether magnetic fields interacted with the conductors or the electric current, and reasoned that if the force was specifically acting on the current, it should crowd current to one side of the wire, producing a small measurable voltage.
+Edwin Hall then explored the question of whether magnetic fields interacted with the conductors or the electric current and reasoned that if the force was specifically acting on the current, it should crowd current to one side of the wire, producing a small measurable voltage.
 In 1879, he discovered this Hall effect while he was working on his doctoral degree at Johns Hopkins University in Baltimore, Maryland.
 Eighteen years before the electron was discovered, his measurements of the tiny effect produced in the apparatus he used were an experimental tour de force, published under the name "On a New Action of the Magnet on Electric Currents".